-- (4) Other assets and other liabilities include normal operating items such as cash, accounts receivable, prepaids, accounts payable and due to affiliates, and other accrued liabilities.
-Each of these are valued at their current carry value as they are typically short term in nature. - (5) Our line of credit is valued at cost.
+- (2) As of March 31, 2025, our investments in real estate equity securities consisted entirely of common stock of publicly traded REITs, which are included in our NAV at fair value based on publicly available pricing information provided by third parties.
+The value of our investments in real estate equity securities was approximately 26.8% more than their historical cost. - (3) Other assets and other liabilities include normal operating items such as cash, restricted cash, accounts receivable, prepaids, accounts payable and due to affiliates, and other accrued liabilities.
+Each of these are valued at their current carry value as they are typically short term in nature. - (4) Our line of credit is valued at cost.
 Any other debt obligations originated by us will be valued at amortized cost, while any debt obligations assumed by us in connection with a transaction will be valued at the time of assumption pursuant to the purchase price allocation as required by GAAP.
 Thereafter, assumed debt will not be revalued but rather the discount or premium that resulted from the purchase price allocation will be amortized over the remaining term of the instrument.
 Liabilities allocable to a specific class of shares will only be included in the NAV calculation for that class.

-As of March 31, 2024, all properties were appraised by a third-party appraisal firm in addition to our independent valuation advisor.
-Set forth below are the weighted averages of the key assumptions used in the appraisals of the properties by type as of March 31, 2024.
+Set forth below are the weighted averages of the key assumptions used in the appraisals of the properties by type as of March 31, 2025.
+This information will be provided for our office properties once we have at least two office properties in the portfolio.

 Discount Rate Exit Capitalization Rate

-Office properties 9.80 % 8.55 %

-Retail properties 7.53 % 6.54 %
+Retail properties 7.62 % 6.59 %

-Industrial properties 7.01 % 5.55 %
+Industrial properties 7.25 % 5.64 %

-Residential properties 6.83 % 5.58 %
+Residential properties 7.00 % 5.41 %

 These assumptions are determined by our independent valuation advisor or by separate third-party appraisers.
 A change in these assumptions would impact the calculation of the value of our property investments.
-The table below shows the approximate decrease in the value of our property investments assuming an increase of 0.25% in the weighted-average discount rate or the weighted-average exit capitalization rate as of March 31, 2024.
+The table below shows the approximate decrease in the value of our property investments assuming an increase of 0.25% in the weighted-average discount rate or the weighted-average exit capitalization rate as of March 31, 2025.

 Discount Rate Exit Capitalization Rate

-Office properties (2.1)% (2.0)%

-Retail properties (1.8)% (2.2)%
+Retail properties (1.8)% (2.1)%

-Industrial properties (2.0)% (2.9)%
+Industrial properties (1.9)% (2.7)%

-Residential properties (1.9)% (2.6)%
+Residential properties (1.9)% (2.8)%

-The table below sets forth a reconciliation of our stockholders' equity to our NAV, which we calculate for the purpose of establishing the purchase and redemption price for our shares, as of March 31, 2024.
+The table below sets forth a reconciliation of our stockholders' equity to our NAV, which we calculate for the purpose of establishing the purchase and redemption price for our shares, as of March 31, 2025.